 Grade checks will be conducted each Monday (or first day of the school week) by the Secondary Principal.
-If a student drops below the minimum eligibility requirements ("C" or 2.0) he/she will have two (2) weeks to improve grades to reach the minimum eligibility requirements.
+If a student drops below the minimum eligibility requirements ("C" or 2.0) he/she will have one week to improve grades to reach the minimum eligibility requirements.

-If the student does not improve grades to reach the minimum eligibility requirements at the next grade check (start of week 3), he/she will become ineligible to participate in any contest or activity until the next grade check, students will not become eligible mid-week.
+If the student does not improve grades to reach the minimum eligibility requirements at the next grade check (start of week 2), he/she will become ineligible to participate in any contest or activity until the next grade check, students will not become eligible mid-week.
 If grades do not improve the student will remain ineligible.
+After four (4) consecutive weeks of failing to improve grades to minimum eligibility, students will not be allowed to practice and are expected to work on improving grades.